Tatra 810

 The Tatra T 810 (Tactic) is a medium truck made by Czech company Tatra; it replaced the popular Praga V3S which was introduced in the 1950s and served in the Army of the Czech Republic until 2008.
 Unlike other Tatra trucks, it does not use classic Tatra air-cooled engine and the traditional Tatra conception of backbone chassis and swinging half-axles, but the customary truck architecture with conventional frame.
 It is mainly intended for difficult terrain conditions.
 The civilian version T 810-C was introduced in 2010.
+In 2025, a modernized version of the 810 M was introduced.